Hypertriglyceridemia: Diagnosis

+Guidelines

+The National Cholesterol Education Program has set guidelines for triglyceride levels:

+These levels are tested after fasting 8 to 12 hours.
+Triglyceride levels remain temporarily higher for a period after eating.

+The AHA recommends an optimal triglyceride level of 100 mg/dL (1.1 mmol/L) or lower to improve heart health.

 Screening

-In 2016 the United States Preventive Services Task Force concluded that testing the general population under the age of 40 without symptoms is of unclear benefit.
+In 2016, the United States Preventive Services Task Force concluded that testing the general population under the age of 40 without symptoms is of unclear benefit.

 Treatment

 Lifestyle changes including weight loss, exercise and dietary modification may improve hypertriglyceridemia.
-This may include dietary changes such as restriction of fat and carbohydrates (specifically fructose), and increased consumption of omega-3 fatty acids from algae, nuts, and seeds.
+This may include dietary changes such as restriction of fat and carbohydrates (specifically fructose and sugar-sweetened beverages) and increased consumption of omega-3 fatty acids from algae, nuts, and seeds.

 The decision to treat hypertriglyceridemia with medication depends on the levels and on the presence of other risk factors for cardiovascular disease.
 Very high levels that would increase the risk of pancreatitis is treated with a drug from the fibrate class.
 Niacin and omega-3 fatty acids as well as drugs from the statin class may be used in conjunction, with statins being the main drug treatment for moderate hypertriglyceridemia where reduction of cardiovascular risk is required.
 Medications are recommended in those with high levels of triglycerides that are not corrected with lifestyle modifications, with fibrates being recommended first.
 Epanova (omega-3-carboxylic acids) is another prescription drug used to treat very high levels of blood triglycerides.